2025 Call for Proposals

 Recap of Submission Process & Deadlines

-1. Call for Proposals: The 2024 Call for Proposals will be released on Feb.
-15, 2024.
+1. Call for Proposals: The 2025 Call for Proposals announcement is on Feb.
+15, 2025.
 Abstracts must be submitted through our website using the above submission guidelines.

-1. Presenter Registration: Accepted presenters must register for the conference no later than May 15, 2024.
+1. Presenter/Author Registration: Accepted presenters and authors must register for the conference no later than May 15, 2025.
 Failure to complete registration by this deadline will result in removal from the accepted presenter list; subsequently, vacant slots will be offered to other presenters.

-1. Paper for peer review: authors whose abstracts are accepted must submit their paper by May 30, 2024
+1. Paper for peer review: authors whose abstracts are accepted must submit their paper by May 30, 2025, for peer review.

-1. Peer Review: The review process will occur from June 1-30, 2024.
-Papers will be returned from peer review on July 1, 2024.
-At this time, authors may accept desired suggestions and make final edits.
+1. Peer Review: The review process will occur from June 1-30, 2025.
+Papers will be returned from peer review on July 1, 2025.
+At this time, authors may accept suggestions and make final edits.

-1. Conference Program: Presenters with finalized papers will receive information regarding their presentation slots by September 15, 2024.
+1. Conference Program: Presenters and authors with finalized papers will receive information regarding their presentation slots by September 15, 2025.